-Through interim and final supervisor’s reports using a self-assessment process [see supervision page for more information] Through two papers, the first demonstrating use of theory in practice, the second tracing your practice development in response to the theoretical learning, group participation and supervised practice on the course.
+Through an interim and final supervisor’s report (see supervision page for more information) and two papers - the first demonstrating use of theory in practice, and the second describing your practice development through the integration of theoretical learning, group participation and supervised practice.

 Course dates and times:

-The Qualifying Course will run on 6 Saturdays from 9:45 am - 5:30 pm, lunch and refreshments will be provided.
+The Diploma Course will run on 8 Saturdays from 9:45am - 5:30pm, lunch and refreshments will be provided.

 Click here for a timetable for the Diploma Course blocks

 Click here to learn more about supervision on the course